Crate nom

 The code is available on Github

-There are a few guides with more details about the design of nom macros, how to write parsers, or the error management system.
+There are a few guides with more details about how to write parsers, or the error management system.
+You can also check out the [recipes] module that contains examples of common patterns.

 Looking for a specific combinator?
 Read the “choose a combinator” guide